Joe McDonagh Cup: Managers

+Winning managers

 Trophy and medals

 At the end of the cup final, the winning team are presented with a trophy.
 The Joe McDonagh Cup is held by the winning team until the following year's final.
 The presentation is made at a special rostrum in the Ard Chomairle section of the Hogan Stand where GAA and political dignitaries and special guests view the match.

 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup.

 The cup is named after Joe McDonagh.
 He was an All-Ireland medal winner with Galway in 1980 before later serving as President of the Gaelic Athletic Association.
 McDonagh, who died in May 2016, was one of the most respected figures within the GAA.

 The winning team is presented with a set of gold medals.